 Cut Your Felt Petals

 Below is a chart of all the felt petals you’ll need to cut out for this flower.
 You can gather the sizing from the ruler shown, but just know that you can create these petals in ANY size you’d like.
 The larger your petals the larger the flower and vise versa!
+We now have a free printable flower pattern available at the end of the post!

 – 1x large wavy circle petal